bearwithbob/ux-cookbook/journal/personas.md

 ---
 date: 2019-06-07
 title: Personas
-author: Bob Liu
+author: Rebecca Blakiston
 cuisines:
 - UX fundamentals
 - User research
 excerpt: Create fictional characters that represent your users to better understand them.

 ---
 #### Use Forestry as a CMS for Gridsome

 [Forestry](https://forestry.io) is a git-based headless CMS that allow editorial teams to work on JAMstack sites.